#TheVoice's Gwen Stefani And Blake Shelton Team Up To Negotiate Contracts?

-Gwen Stefani and Blake Shelton are reportedly well-aware of how curious fans are about their relationship.
+Gwen Stefani and Blake Shelton are reportedly well aware of how curious fans are about their relationship.

 About a year and a half into their romance, Stefani and Shelton are said to be plotting their returns to The Voice and hoping to cash in on their bankable romance.